paolobecciu/GAMMfirstderiv/README.md

 # GAMMfirstderiv
-Example data and script to calculate first derivative from GAM(M) as in Becciu et al. 2023 "Soaring migrants flexibly respond to sea-breeze in a migratory bottleneck: using first derivatives to identify behavioural adjustments over time" bioRxiv
+Example data and script to calculate first derivative from GAMM as in Becciu et al. 2023 "Soaring migrants flexibly respond to sea-breeze in a migratory bottleneck: using first derivatives to identify behavioural adjustments over time" Movement Ecology (https://doi.org/10.1186/s40462-023-00402-4)

 ## The data